Cosys-Lab/Cosys-AirSim/docs/apis.md

 AirSim exposes APIs so you can interact with vehicle in the simulation programmatically.
 You can use these APIs to retrieve images, get state, control the vehicle and so on.

 ## Python Quickstart
-If you want to use Python to call AirSim APIs, we recommend using Anaconda with Python 3.5 or later versions however some code may also work with Python 2.7 ([help us](https://github.com/Cosys-Lab/Cosys-AirSim/tree/main/CONTRIBUTING.md) improve compatibility!).
+If you want to use Python to call AirSim APIs, we recommend using Anaconda with Python 3.5 or later versions however some code may also work with Python 2.7.

 First install this package: